PyAvrOCD installation & configuration

 After restarting the shell, you should be able to start the GDB server.
 The binary is stored under ~/.local/bin/.

-Not that the folder with SVD files is not part of the PyPI installation.
-If you want to download this folder, it has to be downloaded separately from the GitHub repo.
-It is a release asset called svd.tar.gz.
+Note that the folder with SVD files is not part of the PyPI installation.
+If you want to use SVD files, they have to be downloaded separately from the release page of the GitHub repo.
+The release asset is called svd.tar.gz.

 GitHub